SjdnDzikran/AudioSync/README.md

 ---

-*Built ❤️ and ☕ by Dzikran – because synced audio and vibrant visuals should coexist.*
+*Built with ❤️ and ☕ by Dzikran – because synced audio and vibrant visuals should coexist.*